mbask/crea-soil-analyses/README.md

 * Mg/K (-)
 * Moisture (%)

-The dataset is a wide-format table (*i.e.* variables in rows, soil points in columns) and comes in comma separated values format and Open Document Spreadsheet format.
+The dataset is a wide-format table (*i.e.* variables in rows, soil points in columns) and comes in comma separated values (CSV) and Open Document Spreadsheet (ODS) file formats.